 Remember to pack light.
 This can be tough — even for experienced travelers.
 Traveling is already stressful, and it is much more difficult when you’re hauling around a ton of stuff.
 Remember that no matter how long you travel, the amount of clothes you bring should be about the same since you’ll wash your clothes as you travel.
 In fact, your clothes comprise the bulk of your backpack’s weight, so bringing less clothing will cut your weight by the greatest amount.

 The big thing to remember is to bring clothes that you can mix and match.
 This way you can combine different articles of clothing to build multiple outfits.
 I think it is best to bring clothes that are black, dark blue, dark green, brown, and other similar colors that hide stains.

 How to Pack Your Bag

 Living out of a backpack has its challenges, so you’ll want to be organized as possible.
-If you just throw your clothes in the bag you’ll not only have trouble finding your stuff, but all your clothes will be constantly wrinkled.
+If you just throw your clothes in the bag, you’ll not only have trouble finding your stuff, but all your clothes will be constantly wrinkled.
 I like to use packing cubes and packing folders to keep everything organized.
-The cubes and folders also allow you prevent wrinkles.
-For a better explanation on how to properly pack a backpack I invite you to read our guide to how to pack a backpack for traveling in Europe.
+The cubes and folders also help prevent wrinkles.
+For a better explanation on how to properly pack a backpack, I invite you to read our guide on how to pack a backpack for traveling in Europe.